 This Summer Term we are able to offer a timetable based on year group bubbles.
 Each activity is offered to anyone in each year group.
 If students would like to do both activities they will have to alternate each week.
 Unless it is a PE day, students should bring school PE kit with them (a changing room will be made available).
 The sessions finish at 4pm – students can leave early if required.
 There are no fees, and there is no need for students to sign up – just turn up and play (even mid-term).

-The Summer Timetable can be found here – Extra Curricular PE Summer 2021
+Term 1 & 2 Timetable (Autumn) can be found here – Extra Curricular PE Autumn 2021

 WHAT WILL YOU DISCOVER NEXT?